ssh-mitm/ssh-mitm/README.md

 <img src="https://www.ssh-mitm.at/assets/images/streamline-free/programmer-male.svg" align="left" width="128">

-Starting an intercepting mitm-ssh server with password authentication and session hijacking is very simple.

-All you have to do is run this command in your terminal of choice.
+To start SSH-MITM, all you have to do is run this command in your terminal of choice.

     $ ssh-mitm --remote-host 192.168.0.x